-Technology is amazing; bringing us together and allowing us to connect in more ways we ever thought possible.
+Technology is amazing; it brings us together and allows us to connect in more ways than we ever thought possible.
 The big downside, however, to technology in the world of relationships is that it also makes cheating so much easier.
 We hardly have to lift a muscle!
-This has contributed to the recent spike in the rate of cyber cheating across the globe.
+This has contributed to the recent increase in the global rate of cybercheating.

-Well if you are in doubt as to what exactly cyber cheating means and all that comes with it, then you have come to the right place.
+Well, if you doubt what cyber cheating means and all that comes with it, then you have come to the right place.
 This article covers, in detail, all you should know about the phrase.

 Let’s set the ball rolling…